 Genesys recommends creating individual managed IP phones for the appropriate managed IP phone types in your CIC system for test purposes, before proceeding with a full managed IP phone implementation.
-This section describes the basic configuration needed for test purposes.
+Create at least one individual managed IP phone for each of the managed IP phone types that you plan to implement and configure for your test purposes.